-We partner with UCT’s Graduate School of Business to offer the academic component of our programme.
+We partner with UCT’s Graduate School of Business to offer the short course programme component offered to principals.

-The Principals Academy has partnered with UCT’s Graduate School of Business since 2012 to offer a unique leadership programme for school principals in marginalised communities.
+The Principals Academy has partnered with UCT’s Graduate School of Business since 2012 to offer a unique leadership short course programme for school principals in marginalised communities.

 These principals face a Herculean task.
 They grapple with gangsterism, drugs, children coming to school hungry, and absentee staff.
 Yet, they strive to run successful schools and keep their staff motivated to deliver quality education.
 Originally, in 2012, the academic component included a diploma level Executive Management Programme for School Leaders.
-The programme has since been adapted from the original 18-month diploma (NQF level 8) to a part-time management development certified qualification for school leaders (NQF level 7).
+The programme has since been adapted to a part-time short course management development programme for school leaders.
 This allows the principals to complete the training, whilst applying these principles learnt on relevant problems in their specific school.
-It runs during school holidays from April to December each year.
+It runs during school holidays from April to December each year and participants receive a certificate upon completion.

 Approximately 24 principals are selected for the programme each year and selection is based on: